FedeDP/libmodule/docs/src/module.rst

 Module easy API
 ---------------

-Module easy API consists of a single-context multi-modules set of macros. |br|
+Module easy API consists of a single-context-multi-modules set of macros. |br|
 These macros make it easy and transparent to developer all of the module's internal mechanisms, providing a very simple way to use libmodule. |br|
 It enforces correct modularity too: each module must have its own source file. |br|
+Where not specified, these functions return a :ref:`module_ret_code <module_ret_code>`.

+.. c:macro:: MODULE_PRE_START()

+  This macro can be used to create a function that will be automatically called before any module is registered.
+  It is the per-module version of :ref:`modules_pre_start <modules_pre_start>` function.
+  It does not return anything.

 .. c:macro:: m_is(state)